wardsimon/gfFermentation/README.md

-# gfFermentation - Control Grainfather fermenter controlers.
+# gfFermentation - Script Grainfather fermenter controlers.

 This package allows for reading/controlling a Grainfather Conical fermenter or fermentation device.
 Currently reading and setting of target temperature/pausing and status is supported.